morbrian/carnd-vdat/README.md

 We split the data into training and testing sets, and during development we monitored the accuracy score on predictions made by the classifier to decide whether it needed additional tuning.

-We consistently found we could easily do better than 99% accuracy, but due to the high number of samples evaluated during the sliding window search at various scales, the fraction of a percent errors still showed up frequently during video processing.
+We consistently found we could easily do much better than 99% accuracy, but due to the high number of samples evaluated during the sliding window search at various scales, the fraction of a percent errors still showed up frequently during video processing.